REVIEW / FANTASY ACTION-COMEDY

-THE KNIGHT OF SHADOWS: BETWEEN YIN AND YANG (PG: Some Violence)
+THE KNIGHT OF SHADOWS: BETWEEN YIN AND YANG (PG)

 109 minutes/Now showing/3 stars

-The story: The boundary between the world of humans and monsters has collapsed, and hordes of demons are pouring into the human realm.
+The story: The boundary between the world of humans and monsters has collapsed and hordes of demons are pouring into the human realm.
 A legendary demon hunter (Jackie Chan) defends humanity from an inhuman invasion, aided by a motley group of friendly monsters.
 He teams up with police detective Fei (Austin Lin) to solve the case involving teenage village girls who have gone missing.
+Benson Ang

-And while this latest movie's brilliant computer-generated imagery and Jackie Chan's everyman charm work in its favour, there is still somehow a feeling that we have seen some of these characters before.
+And while this latest movie's brilliant computer-generated imagery and Jackie Chan's everyman charm work in its favour, there is still somehow a feeling that moviegoers have seen some of these characters before.

 This is a Jackie Chan everyone knows and loves.
-Accompanied by a crew of mostly pint-sized friendly demons, he goes on a rollicking adventure through fantasy and legend, filled with stunning backdrops - from a secluded bamboo forest to a vast torrential sea.
+Accompanied by a crew of mostly pint-sized friendly demons, he goes on a rollicking adventure through fantasy and legend, filled with stunning backdrops such as a vast torrential sea.

 Unfortunately, the movie goes off the rails at the introduction of a secondary plot, which is loosely adapted from the short story of Xiaoqian, a female ghost who falls in love with a human scholar.